gunavardhangolagani/Youtube-Quiz-Generator/README.md

 # Youtube-Quiz-Generator

-You-Analyzer is an application that allows you to create quizzes based on YouTube videos and analyze the results.
+You-Quiz-Generator is an application that allows you to create quizzes based on YouTube videos and analyze the results.
 Simply provide a YouTube link, and the application will generate a quiz based on the video content.
 After taking the quiz, the application provides a detailed report with the quiz results.

 ## Getting Started